 I graduated with honors from the University of the Puget Sound, majoring in English and creative writing.
 As a writing advisor at my college’s writing center, I tutored over a hundred different students from diverse writing backgrounds in all stages of the writing process.
 I believe that dialogue and interaction are the most effective ways to teach and learn, both through implicit and explicit methods.
 I tutor so that students will understand why and how a concept functions, and then be able to organize it and analyze its different parts.
 My strongpoints as a tutor are in writing, but I also have a strong math background and love teaching all forms of math up to the high school level.
 I enjoy gardening and biking, and I also work for a local nonprofit.

-University of Puget Sound - Bachelors, English
+Undergraduate Degree: University of Puget Sound - Bachelors, English

 College Level American Literature

 High School English

 High School Writing

 Middle School Writing